opensourceimaging/cosi-measure/README.md

 ## Versions and Branches

-- release/1.0
+- 1.0
     - Electronics based on Beagle Bone Black and BeBoPr++
+    - outdated
-- rc/2.0
+- 2.0
     - Electronics changed to Rasperry Pi and Rumba32
     - Other simplifications e.g. in the power management board
     - Up to 6x stepper motor drivers
-    - Improved safety concept with soft and hard limit switches
+    - Improved safety concept with hardware safe-torque-off and soft and hard limit switches
     - New software

 ## Contacts